Jörg Meuthen

 Jörg Hubert Meuthen (/de/; born 29 June 1961) is a German economist, academic and politician who was a Member of the European Parliament (MEP) for Germany from 2017 until 2024.

 He was the frontrunner for the Alternative for Germany (AfD) party at the 2016 Baden-Württemberg state election and was a Member of Parliament and parliamentary leader from March 2016.
 He was the leading candidate of the AfD for the 2019 European Parliament election.
 He served as federal spokesman for, and thus leader of, the AfD from July 2015 until his resignation in January 2022, caused by conflict with right-wing extremist elements in the party.
 From June 2022 to September 2023, he sat as a member of the German Centre Party.
 He sat as an independent MEP for the remainder of his term.
+Since September 2024, he's been part of Values Union.

 Life

 Meuthen is a professor of political economy and finance at the Academy of Kehl.
 Initially close to the Free Democratic Party of Germany (FDP), he joined the AfD because of its eurosceptic positions.
 He strongly defends economic liberalism.
 He is married to the Russian-born Natalia Zvekic, whose ex-husband came from Yugoslavia.

 He was leader of the AfD in the 2016 regional elections in Baden-Württemberg, and has been a member of parliament and parliamentary leader since March 2016.
 In November 2017, he joined the European Parliament following the resignation of Beatrix von Storch.
 Re-elected MEP in May 2019, he is a member of the parliamentary group Identity and Democracy (ID).
 While positioning the AfD as a "bürgerlich" (center-right conservative) party, he was strongly challenged in 2020 by 'The Wing' (Der Flügel), a far-right faction within the party.
 Meuthen tried to exclude one of its leaders (Björn Höcke) because of his neo-Nazi ties, but ultimately failed.
 This deepened divisions within the party.
 Critics accused Meuthen of trying to reshape the AfD's image and secure his position as the top candidate for the Bundestag elections.
 At the November 2020 party congress, he was met with boos from internal opponents, and a motion to condemn him received 47 percent of the vote.

 In September 2019, the regional film fund HessenFilm fired its CEO Hans Joachim Mendig over a controversial meeting with Jörg Meuthen.

 Meuthen announced in October 2021 that he would not be running in the next leadership election.
 In January 2022, he announced that he would step down from his official positions and leave the AfD, because the party had moved too far to the right.